TNG/SnapToJsClipper/README.md

 Note that `Javascript clipper` uses `Snap.svg`'s predecessor `Raphael` internally; in order to increase performance and to reduce reduncancy, one could think of re-writing `Javascript clipper` using `Snap.svg` only.

+## Motivation
+Clipping the visible part of a given SVG file is easy when it comes to rendering for viewing purpose by just adding a partially transparent layer over it.
+When it comes to laser cutting or CNC milling, this becomes non trivial, since both techniques do not only need information about the visible/hidden parts of a `path`, but a continuous representation of the clipped `path` as a guidance for their cutting tools.

+This repository provides a [Snap](snapsvg.io) plugin that allows for the usage of the established `Javascript clipper` library to execute boolean operations on two overlaying polygons.
+Note that any SVG path commands different from `m/M`, `l/L` and `Z` will be ignored, so a simplification to polygon lines must be performed on each `path` before processed by `Javascript clipper`.

 ## Usage

 This plugin extends the API of each `Snap.Element` with the functions `unionClip()`, `intersectClip()`